The Cantor Riemannium: Abstract

 \section{Abstract}

 The Riemann surface of a holomorphic germ is the space generated by its Weierstrass analytic continuation.
-The Riemannium space of a holomorphic germ is the space generated by its Borel monogenic continuation.
+As envisioned a century ago by \'Emile Borel, we generalize this construction using Borel monogenic continuation which gives a Riemannium space.
 Riemannium spaces are metric, path connected, Gromov length spaces, not necessarily $\sigma$-compact.
-We construct an example of Riemannium space: The Cantor Riemannium.
+Contrary to Borel's expectations, we construct an Riemannium space which can be fully described: The Cantor Riemannium.